AAU-RoboticsAutomationGroup/isaac_rover_physical/README.md

 For controlling the robot wirelessly, we have used SSH to control and program the rover.
 The Eduroam AAU network does not allow communication directly between devices however.
 We have used a free VPN called tailscale.
 We strongly recommend using this, as you can share the device, such that all group members can access it.

 # Other questions
-For other questions, contact Jacob at jknuds19@student.aau.dk
+For other questions, contact Anton, Emil or Jacob at abmo19@student.aau.dk, etpe19@student.aau.dk or jknuds19@student.aau.dk